SungardAS/aws-services/awsconfig/README.md

-## CloudTrail
+## AWSConfig

-AWS Lambda functions to manage the CloudTrail Service
+AWS Lambda function to manage the AWSConfig Service

+## How To Depoly & Remove Functions

 ### Environment Variables